Attitude Adjustment

 • Aim for things nobody can take away from you:

-• Your understanding and skills
+• Understanding and skills

 • Avoid secondary gain (things you can get through lying or embellishing reality).